13 May 2025, 09:00-18:00 -

 Registration

-Hear about the governments priorities for decarbonising the transport sector
+Hear about the government’s priorities for decarbonising the transport sector

 Pathway to net zero

-The national & strategic roads policy context on decarbonisation
+National and strategic roads policy context on decarbonisation

 The carbon challenge

-How the supply chain can deliver reduction
+How National Highways and the wider supply chain can deliver carbon reduction?

-Lunch
+Networking Lunch

 Devolution and local delivery of net zero